+(1) Amounts included in "Other(s)" primarily result from the effects of foreign currency translation and the inflation adjustment of the initial balance in the restatement to constant pesos as of the end of the same period.
 Certification of Principal Executive and Financial Officers Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

-In connection with the Annual Report on Form 20-F of CEMEX, S.A. de C.V. (the "Company") for the year ended December 31, 2002 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Lorenzo H. Zambrano, as Chief Executive Officer of the Company, and Hector Medina, as Executive Vice President of Planning and Finance of the Company, each hereby certifies, pursuant to 18 U.S.C. ss.
+In connection with Amendment No. 1 to the Annual Report on Form 20-F/A of CEMEX, S.A. de C.V. (the "Company") for the year ended December 31, 2002 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Lorenzo H. Zambrano, as Chief Executive Officer of the Company, and Hector Medina, as Executive Vice President of Planning and Finance of the Company, each hereby certifies, pursuant to 18 U.S.C. ss.
 1350, as adopted pursuant to ss.
 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge: